Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   Users will only be aware of and have the ability to control such settings if applications provide the following functions:

-  o  communicate clearly the change in default to users
+  o  communicate clearly the change to users when the default application
+     resolver changes away from the system resolver

   o  provide configuration options to change the default